Hassanyare/Minor_Applied_Data_Science/machine-learning/machine_learning.md

 ## Conclusion

-This was a good practice for my python/machine learning skills and to understand the data as better.
+This was a good practice for my python/machine learning skills and to understand the data better.

+## Furthermore

+I was also able to prepare the motion data as the last project group did, namely a data set of all exercises per patient in one raw.
+This created datashape of (x, 650), x is the rows/ patient data and the 650 columns.
+For more about how i prepared this dataset, see the personal [powerpoint](C:\Users\hassa\OneDrive\Desktop\Project_py\Minor_Applied_Data_Science\presentation\personal-presentation-30-oct.pptx) I made.
+This way of preparing the data helped me understand the analysis the previous groups did and validating their results.